nus-cs2103-AY2324S1/ip/README.md

         Hello!
 I'm Todoify, your friendly task helper.

       [Todoify]:
-        You've 5 tasks in your list right now! :)
+        You have no tasks right now! :)

       [Todoify]:
         What can I do for you?